Approach Move

 Approach moves in capturing races

 Here we have an example of a No eye Versus No eye Capturing Race.
 Black has two outside liberties both marked a.
-White has one outside liberty at b but Black has an approach move c to make in order to capture White.
+White has two outside liberties at b but Black has an approach move c to make in order to capture White.
 So we can count c as another outside liberty.
-There is only one inside liberty: White wins even if Black has sente.
+There is no shared liberty.
+White has three liberties while black has two.
+As a result, white wins even if Black has sente.
+Black’s problem is the shortage of liberties of his stone .